adamjorr/adamjorr.github.io/_posts/2016-12-15-windows-shell.md

 1. Install the Linux Subsystem for Windows.
 2. Install a decent terminal font.
-3. Install and configure Hyper.is
+3. Install and configure Hyper.

 Step 1 is optional if you actually like the Windows command line.
 Step 2 is also optional if you don't mind the font and just want a more powerful shell.